Nuvorix/glossary-plugin/README.md

   A dedicated page with search functionality and alphabetical filtering, making it easy for users to find glossary terms.

 - **Tooltips with Abbreviation Support**:
-  Displays brief descriptions in tooltips when hovering over terms, with the option to show full-form abbreviations in parentheses.
+  Displays brief descriptions in tooltips when hovering over terms in posts or pages, with the option to show full-form abbreviations in parentheses in archive page.

 - **Responsive Design**:
   Works well on both desktop and mobile devices, ensuring accessibility for all users.